hakanonal/treecounter/docs/journal.md

 - I will try to change resolkution using rasterio.
     - well instead of doing with rasterio I have done it with ffmpeg from the source. the video source png images are directlly being saved as cropped and scaled right away.
 -

+#### 18.01.2023

+- Wow great day to start coding. chatGPT gave me wonderful cod eexmaple to visualize my polygons on a map.
+And quicklly iy appears that the polygons that I have generated are wrong.
+Somehow I need to keep the polygons coordinates are within latitude and longitude specturum.
+- So I need to get back to my geocode tiff image generator and or deepforst annonation code.
+- Ok as I suspected there just not enugh resolution for to assign a sinlg uniqe latitude and longitude for each tree.
+To put it another way a single lang-lat combinatoin has may multiple trees in it.
+So ı need to find a more clver way to identify them.
+    - So when I re-think, This would be meaningful question, how many trees are there in a single shot at that same location?
+I am aware of that there are multiple different shots for the same lat-lon.
+Taking considering also the height, I may need to consider to approxmizte min-max pixel change and decide if it is another tree or different tree.
+    - aditionally, I do not need to annonate the geo code.
+Even I may not need to geo code the tiff. because I will never have a proper geo coded boundbox polygon on a map for single tree.
+The resolution is just not enough.
+However I can define a tree not like polygon but like point.
+- So the goal is to derive the lat-long point from the given lat-long of the image and height.
+    - Ok we are getting somewhere by tweaking the pixel of the geo coded generator transform object from_origin.
+    - Well!
+I think we properlly mapped the predicted trees on a real map. which is a huge achivement.
+    - We will continue, on mapping multiple pictures and continue to explore on this...